nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Value proposition**: <br>
 Provides teachers with the ability to manage students administration and academics efficiently by operating on CLI, to complement existing LMS.
-* Our product uses CLI instead of GUI
+* Our product uses CLI instead of GUI.
-* Simple application for teachers to keep track of many students in different classes / co-curricular activities (CCAs) that have different phone numbers
+* Simple application for teachers to keep track of many students in different classes / co-curricular activities (CCAs) that have different phone numbers.
-* Our application can be used individually without internet connection (currently supports single user usage ONLY)
+* Our application can be used individually without internet connection (currently supports single user usage ONLY).
-* Helps to keep track of students’ parents / next-of-kins’ contact information for emergency purposes
+* Helps to keep track of students’ parents / next-of-kins’ contact information for emergency purposes.
-* Teachers may not be able to match students names and faces well and so this app serves as an easy way to identify students (since there are too many students)
+* Teachers may not be able to match students names and faces well and so this app serves as an easy way to identify students (since there are too many students).
-* Streamline administration processes because there’s plenty of students’ information to keep track of (e.g. attendance, assignments, grades, contact details)
+* Streamline administration processes because there’s plenty of students’ information to keep track of (e.g. attendance, assignments, grades, contact details).

 [Back to Table of Contents](#table-of-contents)